dd010101/vyos-jenkins/readme.md

 This is used to disable custom build check.
 Custom build check would normally skip upload to reprepro repository if package is built from non-vyos repository.
-Unfortunately vyos has bugs not only in their build system but as well in their packages, and I was forced to fork pam_tacplus in order to make it buildable and thus pam_tacplus is being built from non-vyos repository.
+Unfortunately vyos has bugs not only in their build system but as well in their packages, some packages are also missing, thus it's currently impossible to build all packages from vyos repositories and thus we need to use custom repositories.

 **Global Pipeline Libraries -> Add**